storage4grid/storage4grid.github.io/pages/deliverables.md

 All public Storage4Grid deliverables can be downloaded below.

-**Note:** *download links become active after successful approval of each deliverable by the EC, normally a few days after the actual due date.*
+**Note:** *download links become active after successful approval by the EC, which is expected after the each official review.
+The first official review is expected after M18 (May 2018)*

 |:---:|:---:|:---:|:---:|:---:|
 | ID | Title | Due | Diss.
 Level | Download |